 If you’ve been searching for some insight regarding the upcoming renewal of your surety bond, you’ve come to the right place.

-Is it continuation certificate, a renewal bond, or a verification certificate?
+Is it a continuation certificate?
+A renewal bond?
+Or a verification certificate?

 The secret sauce when renewing or extending the life of a bond is to note the language related to the surety bond contract.

 You first need to know the term of your bond prior to renewing a bond or extending it.

 There are surety bonds that are issued for indefinite periods.
 There are also those that are valid within a specific period.

 Take license and permit bonds as an example.
 Often, the validity of these bonds coincides with the duration of the license.

 A surety bond term is simply the period in which the bond will remain valid.

 During the given period, the surety will take the risk for the Principal’s (you) non-performance of his contractual obligations.